estate planning lawyer Oak Brook, IL

 The Key Components of Estate Planning

-Oak Brook Estate Planning Statistics
+Estate Planning Statistics

 According to a survey conducted by senior living referral service Caring.com, almost 70 percent of people do not have an estate plan in place.
 Forty percent of people say they just haven’t gotten around to it.
 Thirty-three percent of people said they don’t have enough assets to pass on to their loved ones.
 Thirteen percent of people said putting an estate plan in place is too expensive.
 Twelve percent of people said they don’t know how to go about writing a will.

-Why Do I Need a Lawyer to Make an Estate Plan?
+Why Do I Need A Lawyer To Make An Estate Plan?

 Technically, you can put together your estate plan on your own, but by doing so you would be foregoing the knowledge and experience of a trained estate planning lawyer in Oak Brook, IL, which is not recommended.
 There are many strategies and tips that a lawyer can provide you with that will save you both time and money, as well as help you put together the plan that you really want, rather than just one that will work.
 Your lawyer will discuss your goals and wishes with you to get an idea of what your ideal options are and walk you through the entire process, making it as smooth and painless as possible.

-When Should I Create my Estate Plan?
+When Should I Create My Estate Plan?

 The best time to create an estate plan is always now because you never know when it will be too late.
 Even if you know that you will need to make updates to it in the future, it is wise to get something down in writing that is legal with an Oak Brook estate planning lawyer, just to be safe.
 Then, when it’s time to make changes, you can talk with your lawyer about your new needs and goals for your estate plan.
 Waiting too long could leave your family without the funds they will need to live and unsure of your wishes.

-Is There an Income Minimum for Creating an Estate Plan?
+Is There An Income Minimum For Creating An Estate Plan?

 There is no income requirement necessary to create an estate plan, and they are not just for the wealthy.
 No matter how much you have to leave behind, having an estate plan will help to ensure that it goes to your loved ones instead of to the state first and foremost.
 Your estate planning lawyer will not judge your income but help you evaluate your options and walk you through plans that would be a good fit for you and your situation.

-What Is a Good Amount to Leave my Kids?
+What Is A Good Amount To Leave My Kids?

 When deciding what to leave to whom, there are many factors that you will want to consider, and your lawyer can explain those to you and provide advice.
 Some of the things that your lawyer will want to discuss with you will be the ages of your kids, how much you will have available to leave, any special circumstances or wishes you have, and more.
 We know that this is new for you, but your lawyer has the experience you need to come out with a plan that you’re comfortable with and that meets your goals and wishes.